cisagov/manage.get.gov/docs/developer/README.md

 3. Click `Services` on the application nav bar
 4. Add a new service (plus symbol)
 5. Click `Marketplace Service`
+6. For Space, put in your sandbox initials
-6. On the `Select the service` dropdown, select `s3`
+7. On the `Select the service` dropdown, select `s3`
-7. Under the dropdown on `Select Plan`, select `basic-sandbox`
+8. Under the dropdown on `Select Plan`, select `basic-sandbox`
-8. Under `Service Instance` enter `getgov-s3` for the name
+9. Under `Service Instance` enter `getgov-s3` for the name and leave the other fields empty

 See this [resource](https://cloud.gov/docs/services/s3/) for information on associating an S3 instance with your sandbox through the CLI.
+The basic commands should be `cf bind-service getgov-<your-initials> <getgov-s3>` and `cf restage getgov-<your-initials>`.

 ### Testing your S3 instance locally
 To test the S3 bucket associated with your sandbox, you will need to add four additional variables to your `.env` file.
 These are as follows: